-- 1. Many DOE facilities and projects have critical streaming and steering needs.
+- Many DOE facilities and projects have critical streaming and steering needs.
 The workshop identified many streaming and steering needs from the DOE Office of Science facilities and projects represented at the workshop.
-The time scale and data volumes of streaming and steering needs varied across science domains and also with industry.
-Many large scale scientific experiments involve many instruments or HPC simulations, large volumes of data, multiple data analysis steps and a distributed set of collaborators.
-Thus, streaming and steering in DOE are often complex workflows with large data movement and often involves a heterogeneous distributed set of resources and research specialists. - 2.
-The requirements of DOE and other applications needs to be more systematically studied to enable generalized solutions in the future.
-We need to study the requirements of streaming applications and compare current domain specific, open-source and industry software environments and identify gaps. - 3.
-The advances in sensing technology and computing power that is available today, requires innovations in streaming algorithms, applied mathematics and statistics.
-Some work in streaming algorithms, mathematics and statistics has been identified, but there are still a number of open challenges and improvements that are needed.
-In particular, there has been initial research in online algorithms whose complexity is linear in number of data points, but algorithms need to be refined and turned into usable libraries. - 4.
+Many scientific experiments involve multiple instruments, HPC simulations or data analysis steps, large volumes of data and distributed collaborators.
+Thus, workflows that involve streaming and steering of large data movement using heterogeneous distributed set of resources and research specialists need to be supported. - 2.
+The requirements of DOE and other applications need to be more systematically studied to enable generalized solutions in the future.
+Currently there is no agreed upon classification of requirements and solutions.
+There is a need to study the requirements of streaming applications and compare current domain-specific, open-source and industry software environments and identify gaps. - 3.
+The advances in sensing technology and computing power that are available today require innovations in streaming algorithms, applied mathematics, and statistics.
+Existing work in algorithms, mathematics and statistics for streaming systems is not yet mature, with several areas where improvements are needed and with many open challenges.
+There has been initial research in online algorithms whose complexity is linear in number of data points, but these algorithms need to be refined and turned into usable libraries. - 4.
 Addressing streaming challenges will require investigation into existing and new programming models.
-The programming and runtime requirements of streaming applications are different from the traditional MPI based applications that have dominated scientific computing.
+The programming and runtime requirements of streaming applications are different from the traditional MPI-based applications that have dominated scientific computing.
 As such, there is a gap in capabilities of existing programming models.
-There is a need for systematic evaluation of existing and developing new programming models. - 5.
+There is a need for a systematic evaluation of existing approaches and research in new programming models. - 5.
 Managing the end-to-end workflow is critical to ensure innovations from streaming data.
-The complexity of the end-to-end orchestration of real-time streaming data and processing imposes rigid performance constraints and functional requirements.
-This necessitates revisiting the software stack required to support next-generation streaming and steering, including human-in-the-loop scenarios.
-The need to enable real-time steering and delegation of control to humans or automated processing is critical in the DOE streaming and steering applications, but is currently not generally available. - 6.
-Meeting the needs of the streaming and steering applications will require development of capabilities and support from DOE High Performance Computing and Networking facilities.
-Historically, DOE HPC facilities have focused on batch queue jobs, and there is limited support for and policies to facilitate streaming data and steering jobs.
-Similarly, the network is a critical part of the streaming and steering dataflows but are not seamlessly integrated into user workflows.

-7. There is a need for community efforts and infrastructure to develop and support capabilities for streaming.
-It was recognized at the workshop that organized community activities for streaming is limited.
-There is a need for community building activities that include engagement across scientific domains, academia and industry.
+The complexity of the end-to-end orchestration of real-time streaming data and processing imposes performance constraints and new functional requirements.
+There is a critical need to support real-time steering and human-in-the-loop activities for next-generation streaming workflows. - 6.
+Meeting the needs of the streaming and steering applications will require development of capabilities and support from DOE high performance computing and networking facilities.
+Historically, DOE HPC facilities have focused on batch queue jobs.
+Also, the network is a critical part of the streaming and steering dataflows, but is not seamlessly integrated into user workflows.
+There is a need for better technical support and policies that facilitate streaming data and steering jobs with batch capabilities. - 7.
+There is a need for community efforts and infrastructure to develop and support capabilities for streaming.
+It was recognized at the workshop that organized community activities for streaming are limited.
+There is a need for community-building activities that include engagement across scientific domains, academia, and industry.